 The recurring payment system focuses on breaking the cost of the product and services into small parts.
 That way, it becomes a budget-friendly solution for the customers.
 They can pay a significant amount over an extended period without stretching their monthly budget.
 So no matter the cost, the recurring payment system allows customers to choose a budget-friendly payment system.

-Once a customer opts in to a recurring billing system, he/she does not need to travel back to your website to make the next payment(s).
+Once a customer opts-in for a recurring billing system, he/she does not need to travel back to your website to make the next payment(s).
 The system is entirely automatic and allows customers to enjoy the service/product without interruptions.

 3. Avoid late fees